-Art, throughout time, has had many different definitions.
-One aspect of art, has been its ability to make a space in society where objects can have value without having utilitarian function.
+Art throughout time has had many different definitions.
+One aspect of art, has been its ability to (sometimes) create an immense value for specific objects that are not necessary for our survival.

-Selby’s art navigates this space on the brink of utility, vacillating between function and dysfunction.
-Cropped Signs takes street signs that are useful and transfigures them into signs that say something absurd.
-The Visualizing Numbers project occupies a space between the phenomenology of numbers, and the very functional aesthetic of data visualization and information design.
-Her No Phone Day is a collective performance of intentional forgetting that eludes any traditional sense of performance --without site specificity or documentation.
+Selby’s art navigates a space on the brink of utility, vacillating between function and dysfunction.
+Her Cropped Signs takes street signs that are useful and denatures them to say something absurd.
+Her Visualizing Numbers project suspends itself between the phenomenology of numbers, and the very functional aesthetic of data visualization and information design.
+Her No Phone Day is a collective performance of intentional forgetting that abandons a very useful object.

 Her work also frequently crosses the line into functionality.
-For example, her Erwin Wurm inspired idea to make Chair Pants (pants that become a chair) was realized by a tech company who made a 'chairless chair' exoskeleton.
-What does it mean for art to become actually functional?
-Is it still art, or is it something else?
-She articulates a blurring of categorical distinctions.
+For example, her Erwin Wurm inspired idea to make Chair Pants was realized by a tech company that made a 'chairless chair' exoskeleton.
+What does it mean for an art piece to become a mass-produced mechanical commodity?
+In an uncanny turning of context and use, her work articulates a blurring of categorical distinctions.